digital-dj-tools/dj-data-converter/README.md

 ## Donations

 Donations for the Basic Edition are most welcome!
-This will help me to support more DJ software formats, add new features, improve performance and fix bugs.
+Becoming a [sponsor](https://github.com/sponsors/alzadude) will help to support more DJ software formats, add new features, improve performance and fix bugs.

 ## Conversion Rules